Cherreads

 Bulma frowned.

-Two steps to the right.
+Two steps right.

 "Distance zero…"

-She looked at the floor.
+She looked down.

 Nothing buried.

-Thermal reading was cold.
+Thermal readings, cold.

-The reading blinked.
+The screen blinked.

-Altitude: +12 meters.
+Altitude: +5 meters.

-It wasn't in the hut.
+Not in the hut.

-Bulma kept the pistol lowered, but her finger rested on the trigger.
+Her weapon stayed low, but her finger rested on the trigger.

-"Okay, show yourself."
+"Okay, show yourself—"

 "What are you doing in my house?"